 How Does Your Garden Grow?

-Many plants have poisonous parts, be it roots, bulbs, corm, rhizomes, leaves, flowers or pollen.
-This includes common garden and house plants, so care should always be taken when chosing plants to have around the household, especially if puppies are involved.
-Cocoa garden mulch that contains theobramine which is also toxic for dogs and there have been reports of dogs becoming ill after ingesting it.
+Many plants have poisonous parts including roots, bulbs, corm, rhizomes, leaves, flowers and pollen.
+Many are common garden and house plants, so care should always be taken when choosing plants, especially if you have a puppy.
+Cocoa garden mulch contains theobramine which is the toxin also in chocolate that can be fatal for dogs if ingested.

 Pet insurers MORE TH>N surveyed 2,000 cat and dog owners in the UK and found that 8% of their pets had ingested poisonous plants or flowers.
 43% needed urgent veterinary care and 15% died.